Gonzih/blog.gonzih.me/source/_posts/2014-09-28-replacing-shell-scripts-with-clojure.markdown

 sys   0m0.186s
 ```

-2 seconds startup time, not really scripting, right?
+2 seconds startup time, not really suitable for scripting, right?
 Can we improve that?
-What if there would be JVM with fast startup.
+What if there would be JVM with fast startup and low memory usage.
-We don't really care about execution performance here, right?

 # Introducing JamVM.

 *"But but you told us that there is only JVM available on production system without ability to add external dependencies."*

-I lied.
+I lied, sorry.

 Compiling JamVM with OpenJDK support:

 ```bash
 # Fetching required dependencies and source
 apt-get -y install openjdk-7-jdk openjdk-7-jre build-essential zlib1g-dev